olljanat-ai/Firewall4AI/README.md

 # Firewall4AI

+> [!CAUTION]
+> Be aware that this project is in early draft/beta state and things are constantly changing still.

 Transparent firewall for controlling where AI agents can connect from isolated environments.

 Agents need **no proxy configuration** - all HTTP/HTTPS traffic is intercepted transparently via iptables.
 Connections are **denied by default** and require admin approval before first use.
 Agents can optionally authenticate with skill-specific tokens (GUID format) for per-skill rulesets.
 The proxy performs **TLS MITM inspection** on HTTPS traffic, enabling credential injection so agents never need to know secrets directly.